YingYang/MEG_Scene/README.md

 - `MEG_NEIL_Image_SUN_hierarchy_manual_20160617.csv` include the scene categories of the 362 images and some manual annotation about their semantic categories.

-Please download the features from the following dropbox link (TBA).
+Please download the features from the following dropbox link https://www.dropbox.com/sh/ma2pwawh8p73cmc/AAD53PuK3zlYlkOGdN_2JvLZa?dl=0.